johnrbell/thx.bz/README.md

 >for example: all of our design screenshots are stored in invision, all of our design psds are on box.com, all of our design spec (documents) are on google drive, all of our tech spec docs are on confluence...

->every single one of these tools produces some share link and its always some god damned giant mess, like invision.com/share/lkdsfn432jasdfjkl421231?MULTI=true
+>every single one of these tools produces some share link and it's always some god damned giant mess, like invision.com/share/lkdsfn432jasdfjkl421231?MULTI=true

 >now imagine i need to give our developers a link to one of our designs... i have to get that share link and post it to confluence, in their tech spec